kyma-project/api-gateway/docs/user/troubleshooting-guides/03-80-apirule-v2-introduction/03-80-blocked-in-cluster-communication.md

 ## Solution
 To allow internal traffic, you need to create an **AuthorizationPolicy**.
-The **AuthorizationPolicy** works by blocking all traffic unless it matches an `ALLOW` rule.
-This means internal traffic is blocked by default unless explicitly allowed by an ALLOW-type **AuthorizationPolicy**.
+If APIRule is applied internal traffic is blocked by default.
+To allow it you need to create an ALLOW-type **AuthorizationPolicy**.

-Below is an example of **AuthorizationPolicy** configuration where **notPrincipals** is set to requests coming from `istio-ingressgateway` to `${TARGET_WORKLOAD}`.
+Below is an example of an **AuthorizationPolicy** that allows an internal traffic to the given workload.
-This ensures that internal traffic is explicitly allowed, as it does not originate from `istio-ingressgateway`.
+Note that it excludes traffic coming from `istio-ingressgateway` to not interfere with policies apllied by APIRule to an external traffic.

 **Note:** Replace `${NAMESPACE}`, `${KEY}`, and `${TARGET_WORKLOAD}` with the appropriate values for your environment.
 ```yaml
 apiVersion: security.istio.io/v1